Leftovers are a great way to save time and reduce food waste!

-Refrigerator – to keep your food freshest for the longest period of time, follow these tips
+To keep your food freshest for the longest period of time, follow these tips:

 - Set the refrigerator to keep the temperature at or below 40°F. Keep your refrigerator thermometer at the front of the shelf or in the door.
 Those are the two warmest areas of the fridge.

 - Don’t overload the refrigerator.
 In order to work most efficiently, air must be able to circulate.

 - Refrigeration doesn’t stop bacteria from growing but it does slow it down.

 If you don’t know when you’ll eat the leftovers, package it up and freeze it!

 - Your freezer should be kept at 0°F.